maikelthedev/maikeldotuk.github.io/cv.md

 permalink: /cv/
 ---

 I've got multiple copies depending of the job I apply for.
 I never lie on them, I simply remove or group what's irrelevant for the post.
+In here, no grouping has been done, this is my unfiltered untailored CV.

 ## Education (from most recent)